Monster's Ball: Plot

 One rainy night, Hank is driving and sees Tyrell lying on the ground by the side of the road, with Leticia calling for help.
 After some hesitation, Hank stops.
 Leticia claims that Tyrell was struck by a car; Hank drives them to a hospital, where Tyrell dies from his injuries.
 At the suggestion of the authorities at the hospital, Hank drives Leticia to her home, where she appears distressed by the fact that the police are going to conduct an autopsy on her son to confirm his cause of death.
 A few days later, Hank gives Leticia a ride home from the diner where she works.
 They begin talking in the car about their common losses, and she invites him in.
 Hank finds out that Leticia is Lawrence's widow, though he does not tell her that he participated in her husband's execution.
-They drown their grief with alcohol and have sex.
+They drown their grief with alcohol and have aggressive sex.

 Hank eventually offers to give Leticia Sonny's truck, which had been fixed up by the Coopers and their father, Ryrus.
 She finally accepts after initial discomfort.
 When Leticia stops by Hank's home with a present for him, she meets Buck, who insults her and implies that Hank is only involved with her because he enjoys sex with black women.
 Leticia, offended by the remarks, refuses to interact with Hank.
 After Hank is made aware of Buck's actions, he finally stands up to his father and commits him to a nursing home.
-He then renames the gas station "Leticia's", and when asked he replies that it is his girlfriend's name.
+He then renames the gas station Leticia's, and when asked he replies that it is his girlfriend's name.

 Leticia is evicted from her home and Hank invites her to move in with him.
 While he is out, she discovers Lawrence's drawings of Sonny and Hank, discovering Hank's involvement in her husband's death.
 She is angered at first by the revelation, but numbed by her suffering, she stays.
 The film ends with the two of them eating ice cream together on the back porch as Hank states that he thinks they'll be okay.